 Make it easy for providers to serve individuals seeking care across state lines.
 State licensing rules should be reformed to expand license reciprocity so that therapists and psychiatrists can serve populations across state lines, evening out the distribution of the mental health workforce.
 Likewise, allow mental health providers to offer telehealth services across state lines.

-With these five shifts to catalyze ecosystem change, a new mental health care ecosystem is imaginable: a coordinated, connected system in which all actors recognize the needs and goals of individuals seeking care and work in tandem to offer compassionate care in an easy-to-navigate, affordable, equitable, and nonstigmatizing system (figure 7).
+With these five shifts to catalyse ecosystem change, a new mental health care ecosystem is imaginable: a coordinated, connected system in which all actors recognise the needs and goals of individuals seeking care and work in tandem to offer compassionate care in an easy-to-navigate, affordable, equitable and nonstigmatising system (figure 7).

 By understanding the challenges faced by those attempting to access mental health care, policymakers at the federal, state, and local levels, working with community providers, can build the infrastructure and support necessary to meet people where they are with the services they need.

 The proposed ecosystem shifts outlined in this paper can make mental health care more affordable and accessible—and build the bridges so many desperately need to help individuals receive the care they deserve.
 Alongside investments in prevention and early intervention as part of a multisector, multilayered approach to improve the mental health system, these changes can help create a nation in which “every person realises their desired emotional, psychological and social potential.”71